 Second dwellings are a great option for a multitude of reasons.
 From a smaller, more manageable space for an elderly relative to an easy-to-manage income earner.
-If you have a large enough section then a small, affordable home may be the perfect use for that land.
+If you have a large enough section, then a small home may be the perfect use for that land.

-It's common the have a bundle of questions about building a 2nd dwelling.
-From the cost to the consent process, and how long they take to build and delivery implications it can be so overwhelming that many push the idea to the 'too hard basket'.
+It's common the have questions about building a second dwelling.
+The costs, sorting consents and figuring out the logistics can seem so overwhelming that many push the idea to the 'too hard basket'.

-For a lot of people, the idea of building a second home or dwelling is marred by the idea of having builders on your section for months on end.
-The mess, noise and having people in and around your house all day can be more stress which outweighs the benefits of having a second dwelling.
+For a lot of people, the idea of building a second dwelling on their property is marred by the idea of having builders encroaching on your space for months on end.
+The mess, noise and general disruption of having people in and around your house all day is a stressful prospect.

 This is where prefab homes really shine.
-Being built in a factory has a number of benefits, including:
+Being built in a factory has many benefits, including:

-The house being delivered and lowered onto the footing is the biggest disruption to your site, and once connections are done the home is ready to be lived in.
-This means that it could only be a couple of weeks after the home is delivered that it's ready to be lived in.
+The house is delivered and lowered onto the footing is the biggest disruption to your site, and once connections and final site works are complete, you'll have a brand new second dwelling on your property, ready to be lived in.